 **Disclaimer: names and details have been altered to protect the privacy of the individuals, in this entry and in the comments section below.

 My name is Katie.
-I am a dosing specialist for King Harvest.
-King Harvest specializes in the treatment of critical illness, such as cancer, epilepsy, fibromyalgia, etc. Working as a dosing specialist for a cannabis oil company has been an incredibly eye-opening experience.
+I am a dosing specialist for a cannabis oil company called King Harvest.
+King Harvest specializes in the treatment of critical illness, such as cancer, epilepsy, fibromyalgia, etc. There is a lot that I want to touch on, but I’ll start by saying working as a dosing specialist for a cannabis oil company has been an incredibly eye-opening experience.
 People come and go in your life and you have to accept that fact and be at peace with it.
 However, when all is said and done, there is no greater feeling of reward in the world than when you are blessed with the opportunity to save someone’s life.

 There is no “right” way of breaking the news to someone that they have cancer.
 When given such a diagnosis, the options for most people are very limited- chemo, radiation or death.
 There are, however, healthier and less invasive ways of treatment than the conventional Western medical treatments.
 Most people do not have access to alternative treatments and most doctors do not know much about alternative treatments to dispense advice.
 Cannabis assisted treatment is one alternative that the mainstream media is slowly catching on to.